 Upmarket London Restaurant Saved

-The up-market steak restaurant Barbecoa has two outlets in desirable locations in central London: St Paul’s and Piccadilly, both of which are closely located to Company Debt’s Central London Office.
+The up-market steak restaurant Barbecoa has two outlets in desirable locations in central London: St Paul’s and Piccadilly.
 However, Oliver has only bought the first site out of administration for an undisclosed sum and the second is set to close just one year after it opened.